 This week, we are hearing from a familiar face, our very own Megan!
 Megan worked as an Educator at the NC Aquarium at Fort Fisher for many years and is now pursuing a new adventure at NC State University.
 She is still finding ways to learn about sea turtles and this ...

 Welcome back and Happy New Year!
 Our first 2016 blog post features exciting news off the North Carolina coast recently discovered from this past summer’s nesting season.
 If you remember, last summer we had a record-breaking nesting season.
 There were 1,296 reported sea turtle nests.
-Two of ...
+Two of those nests were ...

 This week, we are hearing from Emily, one of our Aquarists who works with sharks!
 You may be wondering what sharks have to do with sea turtles.
 Read on to find out.At the North Carolina Aquarium at Fort Fisher, I have the opportunity to do many different jobs relating to ...